We Match Out-the-Door Pricing Learn more

 ~200,000 uFStorage capacitance in a single Strumento monoblock

-The flagship shows what the philosophy looks like in metal: a transformer assembly over 100 pounds, separate transformers for each stage, and roughly 200,000 microfarads of storage per monoblock.
+The flagship shows what the philosophy looks like in metal: a custom 3000VA output transformer, separate stabilized supplies for each stage, and roughly 200,000 microfarads of storage per monoblock.

 The Strumento monoblock is the clearest example.
-The main transformer sits inside two nested boxes so power-supply noise never reaches the electronics, and the whole assembly is filled with epoxy to kill resonance.
-That one part weighs more than 100 pounds, and in the Strumento it rides on a decoupled section of the chassis so vibration has its own path to ground and never joins the audio.
+Its output stage is fed by a custom 3000VA transformer that sits inside two nested ferromagnetic shields so power-supply noise never reaches the electronics, and the whole assembly is filled with epoxy to kill resonance.
+It rides on a decoupled section of the chassis so vibration has its own path to ground and never joins the audio.

 That is not even the whole supply.
-There are separate transformers for the input stage, the current-feedback stage, and the logic and control circuits, so no single transformer is asked to run everything at once.
+There are separate, stabilized supplies for the input stages and the current-feedback stages, with a dedicated transformer for the logic and control circuits, so no one supply is asked to run everything at once.
 Then there is the storage: roughly 200,000 microfarads in a single monoblock, banked on either side, ready to deliver the instant a transient asks for it.
 That reserve is exactly what lets a monoblock hit 500 watts into 8 ohms, 1000 into 4, and 2000 into 2.

 In the power amp we have an exclusive system to reduce any vibrations caused by the transformers.
 They're on an independent chassis that's decoupled from the audio circuit PCB, and thus any physical noise has a separate route to ground.